 Application & Admission

 If successful, your admission will be on the condition that you successfully complete your bachelor's degree.
+Your final transcript noting your degree must be received by March 1.

 Yes, you can still apply to the MSW program.
 In the Program Specific Questions section of the online application, you must provide a rationale for your low GPA.